 Death is God’s just consequence for sin.
 “For the wages of sin is death” (Romans 6:23).

-Sheol (Hebrew)/Hades (Greek)/Hell had two compartments in time past.
-In the Old Testament, those who had faith in God and in the coming Messiah were not able to enter heaven after death because the atoning blood of Jesus Christ had not been shed (Hebrews 10:11-12).
-Sheol/Hades/Hell is the Old Testament term given to the place where the souls of both believers and unbelievers would go, but they would go into their respective compartments of hell.
+In the Old Testament, those who had faith in God and in the coming Messiah were not able to enter heaven after death because the atoning blood of Jesus Christ had not yet been shed (Hebrews 10:11-12).
+Sheol/Hades/Hell is the Old Testament term given to the place where the souls of both believers and unbelievers would go; it was separated into two parts with an impassable gulf between them

 Lazarus went to paradise because he believed God’s Word (faith)—he did not go to paradise because he was poor.
 The rich man went to torments, not because he was rich, but because he died in his sins—he had faith in his wealth but not in God’s Word (unbelief).